CamCove-Crichton/newborn-photography/README.md

 - Continued styling the base.html template using Bootstrap as well as creating some custom CSS in the style.css file, along with media queries for responsive layouts
 - Added images and styling to the home page - index.html template
 - Added images and styling to the blogs and contact pages
+- Added images and styling to the gallery page

 ### Future Developments